-Badrinath is located in the beautiful surroundings of Himalayas between the mountain ranges of Nar and Narayan in Chamoli district of Uttarakhand.
-The main deity is meditating Lord Vishnu.
+Badrinath is surrounded by the Himalayas, nestling between the mountain ranges of Nar and Narayan in the Chamoli district of Uttarakhand.
+The main deity here is the meditating Lord Vishnu.
 The term Badrinath is derived from Badri, which means a place where berries grow abundantly.
-There is also a hot water spring christened ‘Tapt Kund’ located along the river Alaknanada in front of the temple which is very reinvigorating for the devotees.
+There is also a hot water spring christened ‘Tapt Kund’ located along the river Alaknanda in front of the temple there.
 The door of the temple opens during April and is closed in the third week of November as winter sets in and snow falls.